Sarah McLachlan discography

 McLachlan's 1999 live album, Mirrorball was also very successful.
 It topped the chart in Canada and reached number three in the US.
 It was certified 5× platinum in Canada and 3× platinum in the US.
 McLachlan's 1995 song, "I Will Remember You" now in live version was released as the lead single from Mirrorball.
 In 1995, the song already reached number 10 in Canada and number 65 on the Billboard Hot 100.
 This new live version reached number 10 in Canada again but achieved a new peak on the Billboard Hot 100 at number 14, solely on airplay.
 At the 42nd Annual Grammy Awards, "I Will Remember You" (Live) won a Grammy Award for Best Female Pop Vocal Performance, Mirrorball was nominated for Best Pop Album and "Possession" (Live) was nominated for the Grammy Award for Best Female Rock Vocal Performance.
 "Silence" by Delerium featuring McLachlan became one of the greatest trance songs of all time.
 The original version, released as a single in 1999, was remixed many times over the years to a great success on the charts.
 "Silence" topped the US Dance Club Songs and reached number one in Ireland.
 It also peaked at number two in Belgium, number three in the United Kingdom, number five in Canada, number six in Australia, number seven in the Netherlands, and charted in many other countries.

 In 2003, McLachlan returned to public life with her fifth studio album, Afterglow.
 It topped the chart in Canada, reached number two in the US and charted in many countries around the world.
 Afterglow was certified 5× platinum in Canada, 2× platinum in the US, and gold in other countries.
 At the 46th Annual Grammy Awards, "Fallen" from Afterglow was nominated for the Grammy Award for Best Female Pop Vocal Performance, and at the 47th Annual Grammy Awards, Afterglow was nominated for the Best Pop Vocal Album.
-At the 48th Annual Grammy Awards, Afterglows "World on Fire" music video received the Grammy Award for Best Short Form Music Video.
+At the 48th Annual Grammy Awards, Afterglows "World on Fire" music video was nominated for the Grammy Award for Best Short Form Music Video.
 In 2006, McLachlan released her first Christmas album, Wintersong.
 It peaked at number one in Canada and number seven in the US, and was certified 3× platinum in Canada and platinum in the US.
 At the 49th Annual Grammy Awards, Wintersong was nominated for the Grammy Award for Best Traditional Pop Vocal Album.